 The result is a richly flavored dark roast, with the fungi adding depth rather than tasting notes.
 With less than half the caffeine of a standard brew, this instant coffee provides the energy boost you crave without any accompanying jitters or afternoon crashes.

 Check out our tasting review of Four Sigmatic Mushroom coffee:

 One of the marks of a great espresso is a thick layer of crema resting on its surface.
 Thick crema has made instant espresso a particular challenge for producers, as crema is a problematic feature to preserve through the drying process.
 However, if anyone can pull it off, it’s Nescafe, a company that has been researching instant coffee for nearly 100 years and holds the largest market share worldwide.

 Their instant espresso begins with premium hand-picked arabica beans.
 These offer a smooth, balanced flavor that isn’t overpowering, an essential factor when preparing a concentrated espresso.
 It can be served as an espresso or brewed up as an Americano, but in either case, a surprisingly rich crema layer rests on the surface.

 Additionally, the Nescafe instant espresso dissolves particularly well in cold water and, with its bold espresso flavor, makes an excellent basis for a creamy iced coffee or a whipped frappe.
 While it won’t rival a fresh shot of espresso from a high-end machine, it will undoubtedly surpass your expectations for instant coffee.

 The era of delicious instant coffee is upon us.
 With many producers developing techniques to dehydrate coffee while maintaining the complexity of its flavors, consumers can now enjoy the convenience of instant coffee without sacrificing the subtle tastes and aromas of a freshly brewed cup of coffee.

 Our pick for the best instant coffee for 2020 is Waka Coffee’s Indian light roast, a carefully selected instant made with high quality Indian Arabica beans.
-All you need to do is add hot water, and you’ll be enjoying a low acidity brew with rich flavors of chocolate and hazelnuts.
+All you need to do is add hot water, and you’ll be enjoying a low acidity brew with rich flavours of chocolate and hazelnuts.